swyxio/cli-cheatsheet/README.md

 - https://github.com/npm/node-which Like running `which`: Find the first instance of an executable in the PATH.
 - https://github.com/szwacz/fs-jetpack filesystem access
+- https://github.com/sindresorhus/find-up search up the parents path for where files are located

 **Loading/Storing config**